No sound or audio from the source device when connected to the TV with an HDMI cable

 - Select External Inputs → HDMI signal format → select the appropriate HDMI 1 - 4 → Standard format.

-- Replace the HDMI cable.
+- Set the appropriate HDMI properties.

-- Perform a factory reset.
+- Perform a factory reset of your TV

 If the issue still occurs, repair may be required.
 Go to Product Repair.

 Please accept Youtube cookies to watch this video

 Access your cookie preferences below and make sure to switch on the Youtube cookie under the 'Functional' section.

 Repair information and service assistance